nicomdq/RestAPI471/README.md

 Once the project is loaded in Eclipse run Tests.java (Run --> Run As --> Java Application).
 This file is located inside default package into "src" folder.
 Test results and details will be shown in the Console.

+*NOTE:*
+"http://dummy.restapiexample.com" throws error 429 after a short time of repeating the requests through code.
+By running them manually through Postman and waiting a few seconds, the endpoints return the information correctly.